MLHale/GenCyber-web-content/day1/github-primer.md

 Complete the Github tutorial.
 https://guides.github.com/activities/hello-world/

-At the end of Step 2, you will have created a **Remote** repository.
+At the end of the Hello World Step 2, you will have created a **Remote** repository and will have added a 'branch'.
 It is "remote" because all your files are in the Github cloud.
-How do you continue to work on your repository if you had no Internet connection?
-Also, it is not convenient to write and test code online.
-It would be great to your own **Local** repository.
+As a developer, you might ask, "how do I use this to create code if it is just online?"
+It is not convenient to write and test code online, especially when many applications require locally install packages to even work.
+It would be great to use your own **Local** repository.
 We will do just that in the next step.

 [Top](#table-of-contents)